FloBut/library/README.md

 ## Dependencies

 You don't need any additional dependencies.
-All dependecies related to database management, server management, security management and so on, will be automatically injected by Maven using the pom.xml file located in the root folder of the project.
+All dependencies related to database management, server management, security management and so on, will be automatically injected by Maven using the pom.xml file located in the root folder of the project.

 ## Installation

 Clone the project